ibm-cloud-docs/account/faqs-account.md

 {: #lite-account-create}
 {: faq}

-Based on an update to our account registration process that's being released incrementally starting 21 October 2021, all new accounts are created as Pay-As-You-Go.
-As part of this update, you're asked to provide credit card information for identify verification.
+Based on an update to our account registration process that's being released incrementally starting 25 October 2021, new accounts are created as Pay-As-You-Go.
+As part of this update, you're asked to provide credit card information for identity verification.
 After you register and create your new account, you can access the full {{site.data.keyword.cloud_notm}} catalog, including all Free and Lite plans.
 And, you get a $200 credit that you can use on products in the first 30 days.
 You pay only for billable services that you use, with no long-term contracts or commitments.

-If you created a Lite account before 21 October 2021, you can continue working as you always have.
+If you created a Lite account before 25 October 2021, you can continue working as you always have.
 However, you can go ahead and [upgrade to a Pay-As-You-Go account](/docs/account?topic=account-accountfaqs#changeacct) by adding your credit card information.
 This way, you can gain access to all Free service plans in the catalog.